Nexus 5 review - now Marshmallow flavoured

 Android 4.4 (KitKat), 5.0in 1,920x1,080 display

 With the Nexus 5X on the way, there's now very little reason to hunt down a Nexus 5, unless of course you're dead set against paying full price for a new Nexus 5X.
 The old Nexus 5 is still available via a handful of retailers, but with stocks rapidly falling, you'll need to be quick if you want to pick one up.
-The offical price ended at £299 but you can find one on eBay for about £250 new or £180 second-hand.
+The offical price ended at £299 but you can find one on eBay for less than £200 new.
 At these prices it's still a serious contender if you're looking for a SIM-free handset.

 There are faster chipsets around now, but we've seen a law of dimishing returns of late, and the SnapDragon 800 used here is still impressive stuff.
-The Nexus 5 is available in a stunning bright red finish too, plus with Android Lollipop it continues to enjoy Google's latest OS releases.
+The Nexus 5 is available in a stunning bright red finish too, plus it's now been updated with Android 6 Marshmallow, the latest version of the operating system.

 It may be competitively priced, but the handset doesn’t feel cheap.
 It's a simple slab with rounded-off corners and a pleasing rubberised rear.
 While other phones have come-and-gone the Nexus 5's simple utilitarian styling has actually come into its own with time, it looks great alongside Android 5.0's material design ethos, and it won't ever clash with whatever you have onscreen.

 Android 6 Marshmallow